astropy/pyvo/docs/registry/index.rst

   >>> registry.search(registry.Fulltext("white dwarf"),
   ...   registry.Waveband("UV"))

 or a mixture between the two.
-In general, constructing using explicit constraints is generally preferable with more complex queries.
+Constructing using explicit constraints is generally preferable with more complex queries.
 Where the constraints accept multiple arguments, you can pass in sequences to the keyword arguments; for instance::